gokemon/daycare_review/my_docs/4~heroku-deployment.md

 #### Add SSH-key to Heroku

-Very similar to when we setup GitHub, we need to add our ssh-keys to Heroku so that Heroku can know we're authenticated users.
+!1 time deal Very similar to when we setup GitHub, we need to add our ssh-keys to Heroku so that Heroku can know we're authenticated users.

 So let's add our ssh-key to Heroku.
 First, we need to copy our ssh-key: